amdigital-co-uk/docs-playbook/docs/Ways-of-Working/AMPFlow/AMPFlow-Terminology.md

 !!! note "Minimum Viable Guardrails"

-    Minimum Viable Guardrails (or MVGs) is a principal where a system or mechanism provides only the controls absolutely necessary to ensure success, while promoting autonomy.
+    Minimum Viable Guardrails (or MVGs) is a principal where a system or mechanism provides only the **controls** absolutely necessary prevent specific failures, while promoting autonomy.

-    It's purpose is to provide a foundational framework that balances standardisation, adaptability and autonomy by promoting lean practices that enable teams to start solving problems with just the minimum amount of information required.
+    MVGs balance standardisation, adaptability and autonomy by promoting lean practices that enable teams to start solving problems with just the minimum amount of information required.

-    Controls in **AMPFlow** can be considered MVGs.
+    [Governance](../Governance/index.md) in **AMPFlow** can be considered MVGs.